gisma-courses/gc/Theses_Evaluation.md

 ---

-In the AG, no matter which degree you are aiming for (L3-, BSc- and MSc, Diplom), you can write a practice-oriented thesis according to your choice and motivation.
+In the AG, no matter which degree you are aiming for, you can write a thesis according to your choice and motivation.

+You can be sure that you will be supervised with the same commitment that you put into your own work.

 Naturally, mainly topics are offered and selected that require significant portions in the application of modern computer-based methods, i.e. data analysis, environmental informatics GI-S, remote sensing and modeling.

 However, the range of content is very broad and can be extended at any time by the expertise of internal or external colleagues.
 You are explicitly welcome to contribute and discuss your own topic.